tackme31/Kotoha/README.md

 }
 ```

-4. Build and deploy your project.

-5. In Sitecore, populate solr managed schema and rebuild all indexes.
+4. Deploy your project and rebuild (+populate) all indexes.

 6. Check your search code works well.